-A medical oncologist will prescribe the drugs, such as chemotherapy, targeted therapy agents and supportive care treatments (treatments to help you feel comfortable throughout the entire process) that are needed to help treat your cancer and manage your symptoms.
+A medical oncologist will prescribe the drugs, such as chemotherapy, targeted therapy agents, and supportive care treatments (treatments to help you feel comfortable throughout the entire process) that are needed to help treat your cancer and manage your symptoms.

 A thoracic oncologist is a medical oncologist who specializes in treating lung cancer patients.

 A thoracic surgeon has special training to remove or operate on lung cancer tumors.
 If there is not a thoracic surgeon available in your area, ask which nearby surgeon performs the most lung cancer surgeries and make sure they are experienced in minimally invasive techniques (a variety of techniques used by surgeons that generally allow for a quicker recovery time and create less overall damage to the body).

 Palliative care specialists may provide care and support as you and your loved ones face the challenges of living with cancer.
 These doctors and nurses can help you sort through information to make medical decisions; assist with making plans for living well during and after your cancer treatment; or prescribe treatments to control pain, issues with breathing, or other uncomfortable symptoms.
 These specialists can also help you and your loved ones find the emotional and spiritual support you may need.

-Nurse practitioners and physician assistants are specially trained to provide you with medical care ranging from preventive care and physical exams to ordering tests and prescribing certain medications and assisting with surgery and hospital care.
-They work with your doctors to check on your overall health and how you are responding to your treatment(s).
-They can help you manage the symptoms of your cancer and any side effects of your treatments.
+Nurse practitioners and physician assistants are specially trained to provide you with medical care ranging from preventive care and physical exams to ordering tests, prescribing certain medications and assisting with surgery and hospital care.
+They work with your doctors to check on your overall health and your response to treatment(s).

-Patient navigators help coordinate care with the many different people on your team.
-They may help ensure that your tests get ordered or appointments scheduled, work with your insurance on any questions that come up or help you find emotional, financial or other support services.
+Nurse navigators or patient navigators help coordinate care with the many different people on your team.
+They may help ensure that your tests are ordered or appointments are scheduled; work with your insurance on any questions that come up or help you find emotional, financial or other support services.
 Nurses, nurse practitioners, social workers or others may act as patient navigators.
 Your patient navigator is often your key contact when you have questions or problems.

-Depending on your needs, other specialists could be part of your cancer team.
+Depending on your needs, other specialists may be part of your cancer team.
 If you decide to enter a clinical trial, a clinical research coordinator will help you get started and check in with you throughout the course of your treatment.
 A nutritionist can discuss foods and supplements that will help keep you healthy while you are in treatment.
 A psychologist can help you and your family deal with the emotions surrounding your cancer diagnosis and treatment.
-A case manager may coordinate your lung cancer care may be coordinated by a case manager, and a respiratory therapist or pulmonologist can help if you have trouble breathing.
+A case manager may coordinate your lung cancer care.
 Even though you will be seeing specialists for your cancer treatment, you will still need regular medical care from someone overseeing your general health.
 Your primary care physician (PCP) should be kept informed about your condition and updated about your cancer treatment.
 For the best care, your oncologist and PCP should work together as a team.
-This communication is usually done with written reports sent to your PCP after you visit your cancer care team.
+Oncologists usually send written reports to your PCP after you visit your cancer care team.